goshng/polap/README.md

 mv SRR30757341.fastq l.fq
 ```

-Then, execute the Polap command as you did in the provided test data:
+Then, execute the Polap command as you do in the provided test data:

 ```bash
 polap assemble1